-As we age, our body slowly starts slowing down in its functions and we develop certain medical conditions like diabetes, arthritis, and vision issues.
-Similarly, the years long usage of teeth can also develop issues on their own or it can sometimes be also a side effect of or aggravated by other complications.
-For example, Parkinson’s and Arthritis can affect the motor control of the joints which can render brushing a hard task.
-Thus, the maintenance of oral hygiene becomes extremely important for seniors as their teeth become more sensitive and susceptible to these issues.
+As we age, our body slowly starts slowing down in its functions and developing medical conditions like diabetes, arthritis or vision issues.
+Similarly the years long usage of teeth can also develop issues on their own or it can sometimes be a side effect aggravated by other complications.
+For example Parkinson’s disease affect motor control which renders brushing hard for seniors with sensitive teeth susceptible to these illnesses

 What kind of issues would develop?

-Tooth Decay and Gum Diseases: Cavities due to buildup of bacteria are more likely to develop in adults due to the variety of foods they eat and drinks they intake.
-Propelled by the rush of work lifestyle, they do not get enough time to clean their teeth and as a result, over time, teeth damage along with deterioration to gums occurs.
+Tooth decay and gum diseases are more likely to develop in adults due to the variety of foods they eat and drinks they intake.
+Propelled by a busy work lifestyle, their teeth become dirty over time with bacteria buildup making them vulnerable for tooth damage along with deterioration of gums.

 How to care for teeth when you are older?

-Use an antibacterial mouthwash after eating to prevent the buildup of plaque.
+Use an antibacterial mouthwash after eating to prevent the buildup of harmful plaque.

-Stay Hydrated: Dry mouth can decrease the production of saliva, which is the irreplaceable naturally produced liquid that first fights any harmful bacteria it detects in the mouth and keeps it protected.
-So, drink plenty of water and keep your lips and mouth hydrated to keep the optimal amount of saliva produced for a healthy mouth.
+A dry mouth can decrease the production of saliva, which is a naturally produced liquid that first fights any harmful bacteria it detects in your mouth and keeps you protected.
+So drink plenty of water and keep your lips hydrated to maintain an optimal amount of saliva for healthy teeth!